Editorial transparency

 We never invent customer quotes, fake user reviews, or fabricated testimonials from people who do not exist.

 We don't make up percentages, survey results, or study figures.
-Where we don't have hard data, we say so or use hedging language ("typically", "in many cases").
+Where we don't have hard data, we say so - or use hedging language ("typically", "in many cases") rather than a precise-sounding number.

 Real people on Reddit, forums and customer-review pages did not post their comments for republication on a commercial site.
-We use the themes and patterns of community discussion as research input — we do not quote, attribute, or link to individual users.
+We read the patterns of community discussion as research input - we do not quote, attribute, or link to individual users.

-We don't fabricate credentials, invent expert authors, or pretend the site is staffed by people who don't exist.
+We don't invent expert authors, claim affiliations the team doesn't have, or pretend the site is staffed by people who don't exist.

 Editorial oversight

 Every piece published on Four Legged Guests is reviewed before it goes live.
-The review covers:
+The review covers four things.

 Factual accuracy